cbrunson/Udacity-React-WouldYouRather/README.md

 # Would You Rather Project

-This project is Udacity's Project 4: Would You Rather application.
+This project is Udacity Project 4: Would You Rather application.

 ## How To Use